urbanwuensch/drEEM-online/documentation/subdataset.md

 The function removes, i.e. truncates parts of a dataset.
 Use this to remove problematic samples, noisy excitation scans, or unneeded emission scans.

-> ***A particularly useful case is the removal of EEM regions that contain only NaN or zeros.
-These can disturb various processing functions and prove problematic for PARAFAC.***
+A particularly useful case is the removal of EEM regions that contain only NaN or zeros.
+These can disturb various processing functions and prove problematic for PARAFAC.

 The `history` field of the `dataout` contains a summary of the results of the carried-out subsetting, including which sample, emission and excitation wavelengths were successfully removed.

-**_Please note:_**
+> **Note:** When `subdataset` is called:
+>

-> ***If the function `scalesamples` has been used prior to using the `subdataset`, the `subdataset` will automatically perform the subsetting on the unscaled dataset.
-This will ensure the toolbox works smoothly if the scaling is reverted.
-For more information see `scalesamples` function.***
+> * If the function `scalesamples` has been used prior to using the `subdataset`, the orginal unscaled data will also be cut.

-For datasets that have advanced far in the data analysis routine:

-> ***When `subdataset` is called, any existing PARAFAC models are deleted since they no longer reflect the data.
-The function displays a message to inform you.***
+> * any existing PARAFAC models are deleted since they no longer reflect the data.

-and also:

-> ***When datasets have already been split, the removal will automatically be carried out in the splits as well!
-However, if you use the function on splits, the original dataset remains untouched (the function would not have access to it).***
+> * the removal will automatically be carried out in any splits as well!

 <details open>
 <summary><b>`dataout = subdataset(data, Name,Value)` - remove parts of a dataset entirely</b>